Tests and Fees

 Dilation of pupils - Covered by Manitoba Health

-By dilating or widening your pupils, your doctor will be able to see the whole of the inside of your eye.
-Looking through an undilated pupil is like peeking into a keyhole and trying to see the room inside.
-Looking through a dilated or widened pupil is like opening the door to the room and looking inside.
-It is much easier to see the whole of the room by opening the door.
-This allows a better view of the whole retina, optic nerve and macula (the central retina).
+Dilation allows a better view of the whole retina, optic nerve and macula (the central retina).
 This is done routinely, usually on an annual basis, and sometimes if a patient is experiencing symptoms such as decreased vision, flashing lights or floaters.
-In order to dilate your pupils, special eye drops are given - usually 2 drops per eye.
+In order to dilate your pupils, medicated eye drops are given - usually 2 drops per eye.
 These take about 20-30 minutes to cause dilation.
 Either the technician or the doctor applies these drops.
 After your pupils are dilated, your doctor will use some lights and lenses to examine your eyes.
-We always try to confirm whether you are prepared for this test since the dilation effect causes blurry vision especially for near vision, and glare with bright lights.
-The dilation effect typically lasts up to 4-6 hours and can last even longer in some people.
-It is not advisable to drive after being dilated.
-You should also bring your sunglasses to wear afterwards.

 iTrace - Fee $80

-This test is used to measure the surface of your corneas to see if you have any unusual corneal thinning and whether you might be eligible for special implantable lenses for cataract surgery.
 It is advisable to use lubricating eye drops (artificial tears) 3-4 times per day to each eye for one week prior to this test.
 If you wear contact lenses, you should not wear them for 2 weeks prior to having this test, otherwise the results may not be accurate.
 The technician will take these measurements by seating you in front of the machine and positioning your head on the chin rest.
 The measurements do not take long and there are no anaesthetic drops required.

 Other Fees

-- Copy/Transfer of chart: $50
+3. Copy/Transfer of chart: $150

-Fees for premium intraocular lenses (Implanted during cataract surgery):
+Fees for Premium Intraocular lenses (implanted during cataract surgery)

 Artificial (Intraocular) lenses

 In cataract surgery, the cataract is removed.
 A cataract is our natural lens inside the eye that has become clouded over and foggy to look through over time.
 This happens most commonly with age, and also with certain diseases and medications.
 When the cataract or "cloudy lens" is removed, it must be exchanged with an artificial lens that is placed inside the eye ("intraocular").
 These lenses stay in the eye forever and usually do not require any changes or alterations.
 Without an artificial lens, we would need very thick "coke bottle" glasses to see clearly.
-There are different types of artificial lenses available.
-Soft, foldable, single distance lenses that make vision clear for the distance, but not for up close and intermediate distances, are now covered by Manitoba Health.
-With these single distance lenses, you will still need reading glasses.
-Premium lenses are also available, that can correct for astigmatism, and for near, intermediate and far distances.
-These specialty lenses can provide excellent vision at all distances, therefore the majority of time, you should be independent of using glasses.
-However, for longer periods of reading or in low lighting conditions, you may need to use glasses.
-The cost of various premium lenses is listed below.